Angela Davis tells Seattle crowd of need for ‘unending struggle’

 Seattle is “a closeted city” sometimes for these sorts of discussions, she said.
 “It’s definitely needed.”

-The activists who oppose King County’s plan to build a youth courthouse and jail tout instead community-based alternatives to incarceration, including restorative-justice programs.
+The activists who oppose King County’s plan to build a youth courthouse and jail recommend instead community-based alternatives to incarceration, including restorative-justice programs.

 Other events are scheduled around the city this weekend to celebrate Martin Luther King Jr. Day on Monday.
 For example, on Sunday the Town Hall will host “Writers Resist,” at which more than a dozen writers will read their own work and pieces from celebrated American rights activists.